You know how old you are — but do you know how old your heart is?

 If your CVA is higher than you’d like it to be, Oura will give you insights and guidance on potential steps you can take to lower it, such as exercising more or reducing dietary sodium.
 For more information on improving your CVA, check out this blog

-Plus, in conjunction with the other metrics Oura provides, such as resting heart rate, heart rate variability, sleep patterns, and activity progress, you’ll have a more comprehensive, holistic, and long-term picture of your overall health.
+In conjunction with the other metrics Oura provides, such as resting heart rate, heart rate variability, sleep patterns, and activity progress, CVA will give you a more comprehensive, holistic, and long-term picture of your overall health.

 Remember: Heart health is not static and doesn’t change overnight.
 Rather, it evolves gradually over time due to various factors such as aging, lifestyle habits, and underlying health conditions.